mattchutwo/MicroRAM/README.md

 * `-O3` runs clang with full optimisations
 * `--mram-out` writes the compiled MicroRAM program to `test/programs/fib.micro`
 * `--verifier` runs the backend in "public mode" so rthe resulting CBOR code only has the compiled program and the parameters (number of registers, trace length and sprsity information).
+* Notice that the "input" is passed in the program as extern global.
+This can be linked separatedly if needed to remain secret.

 We can further run the interpreter on the compiled code (explained below):

 ```
 % stack exec run test/programs/fib.micro
-Running program programs/fib.mic for 400 steps.
+Running program programs/fib.mic for 300 steps.
 Result: 34
 ```
-Returns the 9th fibonacci number.
+Returns the 10th fibonacci number.
 Yay!

 Finally, if we are happy with the execution.
-We can go ahead and generate the secret output (with the oh-so-secret-input "9").
+We can go ahead and generate the secret output (with the oh-so-secret-input "10").

 ```
 % stack exec compile -- programs/fib.micro 300 --from-mram